timeplus-io/proton/examples/README.md

 - [udf](udf): how to build JavaScript User-Defined Functions

+- [proton3-benchmarks](proton3-benchmarks): SQL benchmark scenarios used in the Proton 3.0 performance blog.

 Would like to share your awesome use cases?
 Feel free to send us a PR and we'd like to [reward you](https://github.com/timeplus-io/proton/issues/527).